 After passing your licensing boards, you’ll not only be granted access to the network and the ability to purchase technology, but you’ll also have the opportunity to register a “callsign” or “station license” that will be attached to that license number.

-Other penalties include fines and a disbarring of your future access to the amateur radio network, significant penalties that further entice people to get their hands on a HAM radio license just as soon as possible.
+Other penalties include fines and a disbarring of your future access to the amateur radio network, as discussed by Ukiah Personal Injury Lawyers, significant penalties that further entice people to get their hands on a HAM radio license just as soon as possible.

 How to get started

 If you are interested in moving forward with getting your hands on a HAM radio operator license, you’ll want to get in touch with a local Amateur Radio Licensing group.
 Visit www.arrl.org to find your local HAM radio organization, and they’ll be able to point you in the right direction as far as licensing is concerned while also providing you with inside information to pass your licensing examination.